-- " Results will be announced shortly after the polls close.
-The results of the election will be made available and/or publicized in the following manners: - Winning candidates will be notified directly; - A news release will be published at extension.sdstate.edu and circulated to news publications statewide; - A compiled list will be provided to the county 4-H offices
+- " Results will be announced at the 2023 South Dakota State Fair recognition ceremony that is held on Sunday, September 3, in Nordby Exhibit hall at 4:30 p.m.
+CT. - " The results will then be made available and/or publicized in the following manners: - All candidates will be notified directly; - A news release will be published at extension.sdstate.edu and circulated to news publications statewide; - A compiled list will be provided to the county 4-H offices.